KuroganeToyama/blog/src/content/blog/2025-12-08-competitive-programming.md

 Also, I'm gonna refer to competitive programming as CP from this point forward.

 I do like to emphasize that this is not *How to CP 101*, or even *How to LeetCode 101* for that matter.
 There's like 1000 different blog sites for that already.
-Granted, not all of them are high quality, but they exist in abundance.
+Granted, not all of them are high quality, but they do be existing in abundance.

 This blog post is simply my experience with CP, if you can even call it like that.